pulumi/docs/content/docs/intro/concepts/programming-model.md

 #### Dynamic Providers <span class="badge badge-preview">PREVIEW</span> {#dynamicproviders}

-Every `CustomResource` has a provider associated with it which knows how to `create`, `read`, `update`, and `delete` instances of the custom resource in the backing cloud provider.
+Every {{< pulumi-customresource >}} has a provider associated with it which knows how to `create`, `read`, `update`, and `delete` instances of the custom resource in the backing cloud provider.
 This provider plugin is defined by implementing the Pulumi Resource Provider gRPC interface.
 Most resources implement this without you need to know how.

 This plugin model is flexible and allows multi-language consumption of a shared set of resource providers.
 It does mean, however, that you need to implement a gRPC interface, and create and distribute a plugin.
 In some cases, it's useful to more rapidly create new resource types.
 For instance, if a feature is missing from your favorite provider, you'd like to create a resource model over some REST APIs, or you need to implement some custom CRUD logic.